Vidarious/Expired_Curator_2/resource/lib/session/doc/README.md

   )
 ```

 SetCookie allows you to create a cookie.
-Only the first type parameters are required (name and value).
+Only the first 2 parameters are required (name and value).
 The other variables will be taken from the configuration data.
-However you may override these as you see fit.
+However, you may override these as you see fit.

 ```php
 $mySessionObject::SetCookie('myCookie', 'Some Data Here');